iksaglam/bioinf-containers-course/tutorials/session_05_nextflow_mini_pipeline.md

 In this session you will:

-- Wrap the ANGSD and PCAngsd pipelines into a minimal Nextflow workflow.
+- Wrap the ANGSD and PCAone pipelines into a minimal Nextflow workflow.
 - Use your existing Docker image locally.
 - See how to lift the same pipeline to KUACC with Apptainer + SLURM.

 We assume you already have:

 - `isophya-course:0.1` built.
-- `scripts/01_call_genotypes.sh`, `scripts/02_pcangsd_pipeline.sh`.
+- `scripts/01_call_genotypes.sh`, `scripts/02_pca.sh`.
 - A working `compose.yaml` from Session 2.

 ---